 Japanese Rock Garden Terrarium Plants

 I’m keeping my selection low with two choices of moss for this setup.
 Barbula Sp.
-Will make up the ground foilage and be the dominant flora in this setup.
+Will make up the ground foliage and be the dominant flora in this setup.
 Over time, it will eventually spread to cover everything in this terrarium.
-So for now, I’m creating a circular pattern carefully coverage outermost edges with additional gravel.
+So for now, I’m creating a circular pattern that carefully covers the outermost edges with additional gravel.

 With a light misting aiming from the top down to avoid directly spraying the lights, this enclosure is good to go!